Bamii/hermez-fe/README.md

 ```
 <br>

-# THIS IS A W.I.P and will contain bugs. to help improve on this software, please report any issues you have.
+## THIS IS A W.I.P and will contain bugs. to help improve on this software, please report any issues you have.

+# todo
+- add cli options (port number... ) ??
+- port to electron.

-### bami :)
+### ❤, bami :)